Senate panel hears of Native women's deaths, disappearances

 Loring also was critical of the BIA's handling of evidence, saying agents failed to ensure a crime lab test was conducted on a stained sweater found early in the investigation and that witnesses believed belonged to HeavyRunner Loring.

-A BIA spokeswoman did not immediately provide comment in response to Loring's concerns.
+A BIA spokeswoman said the crisis of missing and murdered indigenous women has become a priority for the Interior Department, but that she could not provide comment in response to Loring's concerns about evidence, citing the ongoing investigation.
 The FBI early this year became the lead law enforcement agency in the case.

 "I am asking you to recognize that indigenous women matter, and the way our missing and murdered women cases are handled needs to be corrected," Loring said.
 "We are going missing, we are being murdered.
 We are not being taken seriously."